 The coefficients for these filters are represented in 4.20 format-4 bits for the integer part and 20 bits for the fractional part.
 In order to transmit them over I2C, it is necessary to separate each coefficient into three bytes.
-The upper 4 bits of byte 2 comprise the integer part; the lower 4 bytes of byte 2 plus byte 1 and byte 0 comprise the fractional part.
+The upper 4 bits of byte 2 is the integer part, and the second nibble of byte 2, byte 1, and byte 0 are the fractional parts.